-You perform cluster administration tasks by using the cmgr command running on a CXFS administration node or by using the CXFS Manager GUI and connecting it to a CXFS administration node.
+You perform cluster administration tasks by using the cxfs\admin on any host with the appropriate access and network connections, by using the cmgr command running on a CXFS server-capable administration node, or by using the CXFS Manager GUI and connecting it to a CXFS server-capable administration node.
 For more details, see:

-- Chapter 9, "Reference to GUI Tasks for CXFS" on page 149 - Chapter 10, "Reference to cmgr Tasks for CXFS" on page 217 administration nodes, define a CXFS tiebreaker node (see "CXFS Tiebreaker" on page 23.
+- Chapter 11, "Reference to GUI Tasks" on page 187 - Chapter 12, "Reference to cxfs\admin Tasks" on page 259 - Chapter 13, "Reference to cmgr Tasks" on page 305

-There should be an odd number of server-capable administration nodes for quorum calculation purposes.
-If you have an even number of server-capable
+There should be an odd number of server-capable administration nodes with CXFS services running for quorum calculation purposes.
+If you have a cluster with more than two nodes, define a CXFS tiebreaker node (see "CXFS Tiebreaker" on page 23.

-• CXFS client administration node (IRIX or Linux).